The best hotels in Guayaquil

 June through November is cooler and drier.
 Temperatures drop to 22-26°C, which makes walking around Las Peñas and the Malecón genuinely pleasant.
 This is when we'd go.
 Prices at mid-range hotels settle back to $90-140/night, and the city doesn't feel like a sauna.

-Guayaquil's best neighborhoods
+Guayaquil's best hotel regions

 Centro and Urdesa cover most travelers well.
 But if you want the best view in the city, Puerto Santa Ana is where you should be looking first.